LegalComponents/IAuth/samuco/ResearchAgenda/Overview.md

 * Learning how to use REST APIs to integrate several services together in order to enable very large scale participation and collaborations along the lines described at: http://ecitizen.mit.edu/FlowScape

 * Learning how to apply the above design pattern to enable richer engagement in Legal Hackathons and academic classes.

+* September 1 to create instance of the PMP ready for class.

 **Project status:**